 Last week I received a pretty special delivery of freshly packed Huon Tasmanian Salmon and Ocean Trout.
 Immediately my mind went into overdrive thinking about what I could create with such beautiful products.

-Before I get into what I decided to make and adhering to full disclosure, I was asked by the team at Huon Aquaculture Group to try a few of their products and have a play around with them in my kitchen.
+Before I get into what I decided to make and adhere to full disclosure, I was asked by the team at Huon Aquaculture Group to try a few of their products and have a play around with them in my kitchen.
 I ordered a selection of goodies from their Reserve Selection range that included some of their Hot-Smoked Ocean Trout Blacken Spice and their Hand-Milked Salmon Caviar.

-After much thought I decided to whip up a frittata that featured Huon Hot-Smoked Ocean Trout.
+After much thought, I decided to whip up a frittata that featured Huon Hot-Smoked Ocean Trout.
 Frittata is one of those wonderfully versatile dishes that can be thrown together in less than 30 minutes and enjoyed at any time of day.
 This frittata is a beautiful celebration of fresh ingredients – asparagus spears, cherry tomatoes, creamy goats cheese, and of course, hot-smoked trout.
 It is flavoured with tarragon and given silkiness from the addition of a little dollop of sour cream.
 Baked in the oven until puffed and golden and served topped with tiny Huon Caviar flavour-bombs, this is a dish that is nothing but a pleasure to make and eat.

 2 asparagus spears